-The adopted RM3 Policies and Procedures include an option for MTC to approve Letters of No Prejudice (LONPs) to allow project sponsors to move projects forward with alternate funds, atrisk, while maintaining RM3 eligibility if and when RM3 funds are available.
-On March 25, 2020, MTC approved Resolution No. 4412 (Attachment E), which enables MTC to issue LONPs for RM3 projects.
-LONPs are issued at the request of project sponsors and specify the amount and scope for which RM3 eligibility will be preserved and the alternate funding source to be used in place of RM3 funds.
-The first LONP was approved in March 2020, and as of December 2022, 21 LONPs have been issued in total.
+The adopted RM 3 Policies and Procedures included an option for MTC to approve Letters of No Prejudice (LONPs) to allow project sponsors to move projects forward with alternate funds, at-risk, while maintaining RM 3 eligibility if and when RM 3 funds became available.
+On March 25, 2020, MTC approved Resolution No. 4412, which enables MTC to issue LONPs for RM 3 projects.
+LONPs are issued at the request of project sponsors and specify the amount and scope for which RM 3 eligibility will be preserved and the alternate funding source to be used in place of RM 3 funds.
+The first LONP was approved in March 2020.
+As of November 2023, a total of 21 LONPs have been issued.
+See Attachment E for Resolution 4412 which contains a description of every project with an LONP.